HTC Vive Review

 We also found these sensors to be particularly accurate when it came to motion tracking.
 The motion tracking of the HTC Vive hand controllers is by far the most accurate of the entire group, with the Oculus Rift being a close second.
 It was also the best by a wide margin for tracking your head and body movement.
 This margin narrowed when using an additional third sensor with the Oculus, but we still found the accuracy of the Vive to be slightly superior in our tests.

 Ranking next in terms of significance, we judged how visually immersive each product is.
 The group of tests that make up this metric, responsible for 20% of the overall headset score, include a comparison of the field of view and resolution of each headset and how well each model blocks ambient light, as well as an overall assessment of the viewing quality.
-Again, the HTC delivered a superb performance, tying for the top spot with a score of 9 out of 10.
+Again, the HTC delivered a superb performance, earning an 8 out of 10.

 The Vive has one of the highest resolutions of all the models that we tested at 1080x1200 per eye.
 Continuing a trend, the Vive tied with the Oculus Rift for having the widest field of view at 110°, earning the top score.
 This makes every VR experience feel exponentially more immersive, as the edge of the image is approximately equivalent to the extent of your peripheral vision, really giving you the feeling that you are actually in the environment of whatever you are watching.